rasheedamir/vouchers-service/README.md

 # Problem

-Automate a manual voucher approval process which includes 8 signatures before payment can be released.
+Automate a manual claimedVoucher approval process which includes 8 signatures before payment can be released.

 # Solution

-Implement a simple voucher approval process with Activiti 7
+Implement a simple claimedVoucher approval process with Activiti 7

 It's Java 11!